SQL UPDATE Statement: Editing Data in Your Database

-The examples above showed how the UPDATE statement works with just one column.
-But as we’ve noted, you can also update multiple columns at once with a single UPDATE statement combined with the appropriate clauses and operators for refining the query.
+The examples above showed how the UPDATE statement works with a single column.
+As we’ve noted, you can also update multiple columns at once with a single UPDATE statement combined with the appropriate clauses and operators for refining the query.

 In this example, the SQL UPDATE statement updates both the first and last name columns for a single customer:

-Just as in the previous UPDATE statements, the WHERE clause filters out all other customers in the table except the one with the “customerId” of “5.”
+Just as in the previous UPDATE statements, the WHERE clause filters out all other customers in the table except the one with the ID of 5.
 Then, as the statement specifies, the first and last name columns can update to Jack and Smith, respectively.

 Using Multiple WHERE Clause Filters

-In the statement above, the WHERE clause allows you to update just one customer record with the “customerID” of 5.
-But you may not know the customer’s ID, and you may have just a few basic rules of business logic to help you out.
+In the statement above, the WHERE clause allows you to update just one customer record with the ID of 5.
+However, you may not know the customer’s ID, and you may have just a few basic rules of business logic to help you out.
 For example, suppose you only know that you have a list of new customers that signed up for a service within the last week, but you need to update the country ID from another table to make the record consistent.
 You will notice that two records in the example database above are missing country IDs.
 In situations like this, you can use multiple WHERE clause filters to specify which records you want to update.

-First, you’ll need the SELECT query, which retrieves the customer list you need to edit from the first table.
-Then, you’ll need to retrieve the right country ID from the other country table.
-Here’s an example of a SELECT subquery with the WHERE clause that retrieves the country code for the zipcode “33071.”
+First, you’ll need a SELECT query, which retrieves the customer list you need to edit from the first table.
+Then, you’ll need to retrieve the right country ID from the country table.
+Here’s an example of a SELECT subquery with the WHERE clause that retrieves the country code for the 33071 zip code.

 This statement lets you sample the relevant data using the key WHERE clause.
 The query then returns a list of users who signed up within the previous seven days and also have a zip code that matches the SELECT subquery above.
-But this clause only ensures that you’ve returned the correct records to update.
+However, this clause only ensures that you’ve returned the correct records to update.
 You’ll still need to convert this SELECT statement into an UPDATE statement.
 Here is the UPDATE statement with a placeholder for the subquery we will use to get the country ID:

-Now, the UPDATE statement is nearly complete.
-Note that this statement contains a “<subquery>” placeholder.
-This is improper SQL syntax, so at this point, the query will return an error.
-Here’s how all the elements combine to put the complete UPDATE query together:
+The UPDATE statement is nearly complete, but we need to replace the subquery placeholder.
+This is improper SQL syntax.
+At this point, the query will return an error.
+Here’s how to combine these two elements to put the complete UPDATE query together:

 If you aren’t used to SQL syntax, this query might be confusing.
-But here’s how it works out.
-The subquery fetches a country code that matches the zipcode “33071” from an external country table.
-Here, the country is the US, so the query retrieves whatever ID is assigned to the US.
-The phrase “top 1” isn’t always necessary, but it acts as a preventative if there’s more than one record for the same zip code.
+Here’s how it works out.
+The subquery fetches a country code that matches the 33071 zip code in an external country table.
+Here, the country is the U.S., so the query retrieves whatever ID is assigned to the U.S. The phrase “top 1” isn’t always necessary, but it acts as a preventative if there’s more than one record for the same zip code in SQL Server.

 If the subquery retrieves more than one record, SQL returns an error.
 In that case, the “top 1” phrase makes sure that the subquery returns only one record.
-Combined with the WHERE clause that specifies the signup dates within the last week (“getdate” and “-7”), this query should filter results correctly to return the desired results.
+Combined with the WHERE clause that specifies the signup dates within the last week (“getdate” and “-7”), this query should filter results correctly to return the records that need updating.

 In this case, you’ll need to run the same SELECT query to make sure that the records to update are precisely filtered.
-But this time, you’ll take out the zip code in the WHERE clause in order to update all the records.
+This time, you’ll take out the zip code in the WHERE clause in order to update all the records.
 This string samples the data you need:

 And this is the complete UPDATE query:

 This query updates all the records that have a signup date within the last seven days.
 The “getDate () – 7” in the WHERE clause filters out all records except those related to signups over the past seven days, and the country zip code clause now includes all user zip codes.
-It’s important to understand that in this statement, the subquery actually executes the update.
+It’s important to understand that in this statement, the subquery works dynamically.

-The WHERE clause in the subquery includes the users and the countries tables, linking the two tables to return the country code for each record in the UPDATE statement.
+The WHERE clause in the subquery includes the customers and the countries tables, linking the two tables to return the country code for each record in the UPDATE statement.

-This statement essentially says, ”look up the user’s zip code in the users’ table and then match that record with the corresponding zip code in the countries table.”
+This statement essentially says, “look up the customer’s zip code in the customers’ table and then match that record with the corresponding zip code in the countries table.”
 When correctly executed, the result should be just one record, but again, “top 1” is added to avoid the error of multiple returns.
-The matching country code then goes into the users’ table in the “countryID” column.
+The matching country code then goes into the users’ table in the country_id column.
 That allows you to update several zip codes at once and run a dynamic query that will match the user’s address with the appropriate country.

-The most important part of an update statement is the WHERE clause because it determines the location of the records that you want to update in the table.
-Using an IN clause along with WHERE can filter out records even more precisely.
+The WHERE clause is the most important part of an update statement because it determines the location of the records that you want to update in the table.
+Using an IN clause along with WHERE can help you filter out records even more precisely.

 This statement updates the same column as above, but it changes only customers from that column who have an order in the orders table.
 It still uses the same subquery, which ensures that the records with the correct country code from the countries table will update.
 The only part of the statement that changes is the business logic in the WHERE clause.

 This query now updates all customers with an order.
-But that can include several records, and it can harm performance if you have other services running off the database at the same time.
+However, that can include several records, and it can harm performance if you have other services using the database at the same time.
 For example, you could limit the search to the number of customers who placed an order within the previous seven days.
 Here’s how that query will look:

-In this query, the business logic changes just a little — granted, it only takes one small change to have a significant effect on the records that update.
-Here, instead of retrieving signup dates in the “customers” table, SQL gets records from the orders table if a user placed an order within the past seven days.
-Then the “outer” update query runs.
+In this query, the business logic changes just a little, but it only takes one small change to have a significant effect on the records that update.
+Here, instead of retrieving signup dates in the customers table, SQL gets records from the orders table if a customer placed an order within the past seven days.
+Then the outer update query runs.

-This query updates the users’ table from the list of users returned by the IN subquery statement.
-It’s also possible to add users’ signup dates to compile a list of users who signed up within the last seven days.
-From those users, you could only update the ones who placed an order within that time frame.
+This query updates the customers’ table from the list of users returned by the IN subquery statement.
+It’s also possible to add customers’ signup dates to compile a list of customers who signed up within the last seven days.
+From those customers, you could only update the ones who placed an order within that time frame.
 That query would look like this: